 2. Gaining confidence, strength and learning new skills

 When you travel solo you might face some problems, make decisions and even take some risk on your own.
 All these situations will, with no doubts, make you stronger, braver and much more confident though.
 Being alone on the road is a great challenge and as we know the challenges make us grow stronger and wiser not only as travellers but also as human-beings.
-When travelling on your own you can learn many skills such as time management, decision making, etc. and test yourself.
+When traveling on your own you can learn many skills such as time management, decision making, etc. and test yourself.

 3. More interactions with people

 When you travel solo you definitely meet more people as you are more determined to make friends not to feel lonely.
 That means you will interact more not only with foreigners but also with locals.
 You will be also treated differently as local people (more open and out-going with solo travelers) know you might feel lonely and miss your home.
-Therefore, you will be more open to new things, new people and enjoy more travelling.
+Therefore, you will be more open to new things, new people and enjoy more traveling.

 4. More freedom